GrinonBarrett/Taksidos/Combat Test/Characters/Grisam.md

 Rondache

 **Inventory**:
-A longsword, in scabbard
+A warpick, fixed to belt.
-Pouch of $50 in Emerian coinage, tied to belt Shortbow, in personal chest
+Pouch of $50 in Emerian coinage, tied to belt.
+Shortbow, in personal chest.
-Brigindine, in personal chest
+Brigindine, in personal chest.
-50 broadhead arrows, in personal chest
+50 broadhead arrows, in personal chest.
-An additional buckler, in personal chest
+An additional buckler, in personal chest.
-An additional rondache, in personal chest
+An additional rondache, in personal chest.
-1 pound steel, in personal chest
+1 pound steel, in personal chest.
-1 pound of silver, in personal chest
+1 pound of silver, in personal chest.
-2 pounds of iron, in personal chest
+2 pounds of iron, in personal chest.
-$900 in Emerian coinage, in personal chest
+$900 in Emerian coinage, in personal chest.
-A cold blooded Rouncey with full tack and saddle
+A cold blooded Rouncey with full tack and saddle.

 ---------------------